bitrix24/b24restdocs/api-reference/catalog/product-image/catalog-product-image-delete.md

 >
 > Who can execute the method: administrator

-This method removes an image from a product, parent product, trade offer, or service.
+This method removes an image from a product, parent product, variation, or service.

 ## Method Parameters